tranSMART-Foundation/transmart/transmart-data/README.md

 used in the situation where UNIX sockets are not supported, such as for JDBC connections.

-The variable `$TABLESPACES` is the parent directory for where the tablespaces will be created in the PostgreSQL server's filesystem.
+The variable `$TABLESPACES` is the parent directory where the tablespaces will be created in the PostgreSQL server's filesystem.

 The database creation target assumes the PostgreSQL server runs on the same